k8ssandra/cass-operator/docs/user/README.md

 ## Prerequisites

 1. A Kubernetes cluster.
-Kubernetes v1.18 is recommended, but Kubernetes v1.15 has been tested.
+We support versions above 1.17
 2. The ability to download images from Docker Hub from within the Kubernetes cluster.
+If that isn't possible, a private registry must be configured.

 ## Create a namespace